IEntin/ClientServer/docs/README.md

 Option to use LZ4, SNAPPY, or ZSTD compression.\
 Preliminary results show that LZ4 gives better elapsed, compression ratio, and using less memory than SNAPPY.\
-SNAPPY is simpler to use because it does not require to save uncompressed size.\
+SNAPPY is simpler to use, it does not require to save uncompressed size.\
 ZSTD shows the same elapsed as SNAPPY, ~15% slower than LZ4, and high compression ratio as expected.\
-High compression ratio of ZSTD may be useful for security as some on the net claim.\
+High compression ratio might be good for encryption and security.\
-It does not require saving of uncompressed size as well.
+ZSTD does not require saving of uncompressed size as well.

 Server allows multi phase request processing.
 The preprocessor phase in the current code\
 is generation of the specific key and sorting requests by this key.